kimhons/KimalHonourDjamBooks/README.md

 ## Chapter Versioning

-Each chapter in the manuscript can have multiple versions to track its evolution:
+Each chapter in the manuscript has multiple versions to track its evolution:

-- **Current Version**: The latest approved version of each chapter is stored directly in the `chapters/` directory (e.g., `01_chapter_1.md`)
+- **Current Version**: The latest approved version of each chapter is stored directly in the `chapters/` directory
 - **Historical Versions**: Previous iterations are stored in the `chapters/versions/` directory, organized by chapter and version number
-- **Naming Convention**: Version files follow the pattern `vX_description.md` where X is the version number and description indicates the version status (e.g., draft, revised, final)
+- **Naming Convention**: Version files follow the pattern `vX_description.md` where X is the version number

-This versioning system allows for tracking the evolution of each chapter while maintaining a clean directory structure for the current manuscript.

-## Books
+## Additional Components

-### Why Caring Less Makes You Unstoppable: The Unbothered Code

-**Branch**: `unbothered-code`

-A groundbreaking guide that reveals how strategic detachment—caring less about what doesn't matter—is the key to unprecedented focus, clarity, and effectiveness in an overwhelmed world.
-Through research-backed strategies and practical wisdom, readers will discover how to break free from digital captivity and reclaim their most valuable resource: attention.

-**Key Themes**:
-- Strategic detachment
-- Mental freedom
-- Focused attention
-- Digital minimalism
-- Neurological efficiency

-**Additional Components**:
+This book includes several additional components that extend its core content:

 - **Mastermind Course**: Interactive learning experience expanding on the book's principles
 - **Podcast**: Audio discussions and interviews exploring strategic detachment concepts
 - **Newsletter**: Regular articles with practical applications and case studies
 - **Artifacts**: Worksheets, templates, and diagrams that supplement the book content

-## Contributing
+## Author

-This repository is primarily for organization and backup purposes.
-For inquiries about collaboration or contributions, please contact the author directly.
+Kimal Honour Djam is a Consulting Radiation Oncology Physicist with Precision Oncology Solutions in Delaware, USA.
+He holds a PhD(c) in Medical Physics, an MS in Medical Physics, MS Physics, MA Education Administration and has completed advanced certificate in Applied Data Science and Analytics at MIT.
+His background in scientific analysis and data-driven approaches informs his unique perspective on strategic detachment and mental freedom.

 ## License